ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

 If you pass the flag “-a YOUR NAME” the claim will contain your name.
 These flags are optional though.

 When you look inside the main.go file, there’s not much going on.
 It just calls the execute function of the cmd package.
-This function resides in the root.go file, which is doing a lot more.
-For now, just focus op this part.
+This function resides in the `root.go` file, which is doing a lot more.
+For now, just focus on this part.
 ```go
 // rootCmd represents the base command when called without any subcommands
 var rootCmd = &cobra.Command{